-In conculsio, for me, the symptoms came on rather suddenly.
+In conclusion, for me, the symptoms came on rather suddenly.

 It was a normal Sunday.
 I had been dealing with Dis-embarquement Syndrome from a cruise earlier in the year; so, that afternoon I decided to lie down and rest before evening services.

-As I went to lie down, I had a sharp pain in my bac;, therefore, I couldn’t finish lying down, nor could I raise myself to upright.
+As I went to lay down, I had a sharp pain in my back.
+I couldn’t finish lying down, nor could I raise myself to an upright position.
 My husband had to help me into the bed.
-If I moved the least bit, I had excruciating, contracting pains in my back.
+If I moved the least bit, I had excruciating, contracting pains across my lower back.

 Long story short, I spent the next month or two laying on my back in the bed.
-And a year and one half seeing doctors trying to find out what the problem was.
-We are still figuring what may have triggered my fibromyalgia.
+And a year and one half of visiting various doctors trying to find out what the problem was.
+We are still figuring out what may have triggered my fibromyalgia.
 Possibly diesel fuel fumes exposure from sitting on an overloaded transport boat for nearly an hour on our cruise.